EndeavourOS-Community-Editions/.github/profile/README.md

 And we are open to provide tools or GUI to install them from already running systems per example.

 **If someone want to take over Maintainment simple open a new issue and ask about**
+* you should be a known user at the forum or at least contributing and communication over GitHub for some  time before we will go to add you as maintainer.
+* start by doing a pull request.

 Something like this will work inside welcome script adding option:
 [